jellenijhof12/env-encryption/readme.md

 ## Logging

-Logs are generated for each operation, including timestamp and log level (INFO, WARNING, ERROR).
+Logs are generated for each operation, including a timestamp and log level (INFO, SUCCESS, WARNING, ERROR).
 Logs are displayed in the terminal for monitoring and debugging.

 ## Dependencies